EFTEC/SecurityOneMysql/README.md

 ## version

+* 20200125 1.5
+    * More cleanups.
+    * Now it uses pdo and eftec/pdoone to connects to the database.
 * 20181215 1.2 Maintenance
 * 20181028 1.1 It fixes a small bug with the extra fields.
 Now the extra fields are serialized (if any)
 * 20181027 1.0 Stable version.